 Toll-free numbers are numbers that begin with one of the following three-digit codes: 800, 877, 855, 888, 866, or 844.
 Although 1-800 toll-free code is most popular especially among chat lines, they are not interchangeable.
 Dialing a number using a 1-800 prefix would reach a different recipient than dialing that number using a 1-888 prefix.
 Calls to each toll-free number are routed to a particular local telephone number.

-These numbers are assigned on a first-come, first served basis by entities called “ResOrgs or Responsible Organizations”.
-Many of these entities also provide toll-free service.
-RespOrgs have access to a toll-free database that contains information regarding its status of toll-free numbers.
+These numbers are assigned on a first-come, first-served basis by entities called “ResOrgs or Responsible Organizations”.
+Many of these entities also provide toll-free services.
+RespOrgs have access to a toll-free database that contains information regarding the status of toll-free numbers.
 RespOrgs are certified by Somos, Inc., administrator of the toll-free number database.

 The FCC’s role:

-The sets of FCC rule for getting and using toll-free numbers.
-The FCC will need all the toll-free number should be portable.
+The sets of FCC rules for getting and using toll-free numbers.
+The FCC will need all the toll-free numbers should be portable.
 That means that a subscriber can “port,” or move, their numbers to a new RespOrg when changing service providers.

 However, the FCC is not involved in the actual assignment for a toll-free number and cannot access the number database.
 Nor can the FCC provide any information about the status of a number.